weshare237/symphoni_frontend_test_2/README.md

 # Symphoni Social frontend coding interview challenge 2 - REST Countries API with color theme switcher solution

-This is a solution to the Multi-step form challenge of Symphoni Social.
+This is a solution to the REST Countries API with color theme switcher.

 _[⭐️ Live Site URL](https://symphoni-frontend-test-2.vercel.app/)_